taublast/MauiEF/README.md

 The provided source code doesn’t include migrations.
 If you just compile and run the solution it will throw an exception, as EF would not know how you what it to **Migrate();**.

-Migrations are very easy to create.
+But please don't worry migrations are very easy to create.

 If you are using **Visual Studio for Windows** :